sevifinance/Sevi-Docs/docs/seller/register.md

 <img src="/register/KYCcustomer.png" alt="verification" width="200"/>

 To start the KYC process, click the non registered customer's phone number.
 Follow the prompts on the screen to fill-out to following details:
-- Enter full name (as on ID card)
-- Enter ID number
 - Take a photo of ID card of customer
 - Take a portrait photo of customer